 How can you get started?
 Understanding what’s involved in earning tax credits is key.
 Here are just some of the processes to make these projects possible.

 First, understand that the tax credits are financed by the federal government but administered by state housing authorities, and unfortunately, not all states have LIHTC (low income housing tax credits) — but most do.
 When available, these credits can subsidize the acquisition, construction, and/or rehabilitation of rental property by private developers.
 To increase your chances of qualifying, there are several requirements you need to be aware of before you embark on a project:

 - Most states require quality apartment spaces, minimum room sizes, and public amenities like dining and fitness areas.

 - Architectural designs are often monitored by local review panels if the project has been granted state funds.

 - Typically, government funded projects have minority participation requirements.
-Involving a small business entity like Marks, Thomas Architects, a certified Women’s Business Enterprise (WBE), in the design process can help you meet the project goals.
+Involving a small business entity like Marks Thomas, a certified Women’s Business Enterprise (WBE), in the design process can help you meet the project goals.

 - S. Housing and Urban Development (HUD) funds require more stringent accessibility codes to accommodate wheel chair and walker access, along with design elements for the hearing and visually impaired.

 - Construction budgets on federal and state-funded projects are extremely tight.
 Your own project competes for a limited pool of funding, and the best designs with the best budgets win.
 If you end up exceeding the construction budget, you’ll have to find money from non-government sources to cover the costs.